Des Moines Independent Community School District: History

 In 2008, Des Moines Public Schools became the first school district in Iowa to offer the International Baccalaureate (IB) Programme.

 Between the 2018-2019 school year and the 2024, the student enrollment levels went down about 2,500.

 On January 9, 2023.
 Des Moines Public Schools was hit with a cybersecurity attack.

 On September 26, 2025, Immigration and Customs Enforcement (ICE) reported that superintendent Ian Roberts had been detained in Des Moines, Iowa, and stated that a "final order of removal" had been issued for Roberts's deportation in May 2024.
 Roberts reportedly fled from a traffic stop, then abandoned his school-issued vehicle.
 At the time of his arrest, ICE said that he was found in possession of a loaded handgun, $3,000 in cash, and a fixed blade hunting knife.
 Jackie Norris, Chair of the School Board made a statement placing Roberts on paid administrative leave pending further investigation appointing Matt Smith as interim Superintendent.

 Schools

-In addition to traditional neighborhood schools, the district has various neighborhood schools with programs such as the IB Programme, Tourn Around Arts, and more.
-The district also offers many special schools and programs.
+In addition to traditional neighborhood schools, the district has various neighborhood schools with programs such as the IB Programme, Turn Around Arts, and more.
+The district also offers many special schools and program such as Central Campus, Central Academy, Options Academy, Ruby Van Meter and Focus.